FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_ports.md

     "title": "Default ports",
     "linkTitle": "Ports",
     "weight": "180"
-}The following list contains the default <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> port numbers used for installation.
+}The following list contains the default {{< TransferCFT/componentshortname  >}} port numbers used for installation.
 You can check in advance that these ports do not conflict with ports used by other applications on the same machine.

 You may need to modify the default port numbers, depending on your configuration.

-The Internet Assigned Numbers Authority (IANA) reserves the TCP ports 1761-1768 for <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
+The Internet Assigned Numbers Authority (IANA) reserves the TCP ports 1761-1768 for {{< TransferCFT/componentshortname  >}}.
 For more information, refer to: [www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?&page=31).

 <table>
    <thead>